julamifra/MY_CV-HTML_AND_CSS/README.md

 ### Test cases and fixed bugs

 - Tests have been done to each user story as well and in here, only few bugs have been found.
 These bugs are the following:
     - User story number 1: Half of the navigation bar was behind the main header image.
-To fix this, a z-index attribute has been set on the "<nav>" tag in the css.
+To fix this, a z-index attribute has been set on the "nav" tag in the css.

     - User story number 3: some of the element widths were bad styled on mobile design.
 To fixed it, the element width has been calculated with the function "calc()".

     - User story number 5: two of the links within the footer section, on the confirmation page, redirected to a 404-not-found page.
 This bug has been fixed by setting the correct URL for those <a> elements that redirected to the wrong page.

     - User story number 6: on the contact form another bug was found related to the initial textarea value.
-It was a blank space, so the form could be submitted with an imput "message" input.
+It was a blank space, so the form could be submitted with an empty "message" input.
 To fix it, some blank spaces have been removed from the HTML within contact.html file.

 ### Code validation